-The Polk Archives attempts to have a file folder for each Methodist church that has ever existed in Arkansas, and each Methodist pastor that has ever served in Arkansas.
+The Polk Archives attempt to have a file folder for each Methodist church that has ever existed in Arkansas, and each Methodist pastor that has ever served in Arkansas.
 We also have bound histories of about 100 different local congregations in Arkansas.
 These are available for viewing at the Winfred D. Polk Archives at Hendrix College.

 History of Methodism in Arkansas